DaveBackus/Data_Bootcamp_Book/py-fun1.md

 2**3
 log(3)
 ```
-For each one, pay close attention to what happens.
+With each one, pay close attention to what happens.
 The first one multiplies 2 times 3, and (hopefully) gives us 6 as the answer.
 The input and output look like this in the console:
 ```
 In [1]: 2*3
 Out[1]: 6
 ```
 The first line is our input, we typed it.
 The second line is the response or output Python produces.
 The numbers in square brackets are sequential:  The number [1] increases to [2], [3], and so on.

 The second calculation, `2 * 3`, does the same thing.
-The space around the * doesn't change the output.
+The spaces around the * don't change the output.
 As a general rule, we can put spaces wherever we think they make the code more readable.

 The third calculation is division.
 The input and output are
 ```